emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams consistently for both new and old content. ✔️
 1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have auto-next. ❌
+1. Site does not have episode auto-next. ❌
 1. UI is decent, seems modern, but probably has room for improvement. ⚠️
 1. Site has subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️